It’s all good and well knowing what the Comrades Marathon Down Run Route Profile is… what hills to expect, and when to expect them…

 If you are ahead of your pacing charts, you either need to hope that you are completely wrong about your ability and that you are capable of a much better time than you set out for or you’re really setting yourself up for trouble in the second half of Comrades.

-So as you roll through this third, you can really run in as if you’re having conversations with people and you are holding yourself back slightly, then it’s okay to be drifting ahead.
+So as you roll through this third, you can really run as if you’re having conversations with people and you are holding yourself back slightly, then it’s okay to be drifting ahead.

-When you get to just before 40 kilometers, just before you hit Inchanga… I strongly urge people to take a run/walk strategy up there so that they can really save doing more damage to their legs.
+When you get to just before 40 kilometers, just before you hit Inchanga… I strongly urge people to take a run/walk strategy up there so that they can really avoid doing more damage to their legs.

 And then there will be a long drop into the halfway mark.